Cookery Classes

 Grated nutmeg

 Sauté the chopped onions gently in the butter or olive oil until soft.
 Season the meat with the salt and pepper and add to the onions, stirring occasionally until evenly browned.
 Add the chopped green pepper and garlic, and when these are sizzling, add the chopped tomatoes.
 Continue cooking until the juice has evaporated.
-Add the hot water, tomato paste and red pepper paste, cover and simmer for about 35 – 40 minutes or until the meat is tender.
+Add the hot water, tomato paste and red pepper paste, cover and simmer over low heat for about 45-50 minutes or until the meat is tender.
 Take care it doesn’t dry out and add a little more water if necessary.
 Check the seasoning and adjust accordingly.

 For the eggplant puree, cook the eggplants on a barbecue grill or over an open gas flame turning occasionally by the stalks until the outer skin is charred and blistered and the inner flesh soft.
 Alternatively, you can prick and bake the eggplants in a hot oven (200 C/400 F) for about 40 minutes or until they feel very soft when you press them and the skins are wrinkled.
 When cool enough to handle, peel away the burnt skin and discard the stalks.
 Put the flesh in a colander to drain away any bitter juices and then mash together with the lemon juice using a fork or a potato masher.